Home » Mathematics » Set Theory

 Refutation: It holds that \(P(\omega, \omega) = \hat{\omega}\grave{\omega} >\omega = \max \; {}^{\omega}\mathbb{N}.\square\)

-Remark: Therefore, irrational numbers do not exist and \(\mathbb{N}, \mathbb{Z}, \mathbb{Q}, \mathbb{R}\) as well as \(\mathbb{C}\) are \(h\)-homogeneous: the Erdős-Ulam problem is solved.
-Since reconstructing rational numbers is unambiguous with necessarily periodic fractional expansion, \(h\)-homogeneity does not restrict significantly.
-A complete homogeneity (i. e. in all directions) of higher-dimensional real spaces is unfortunately impossible, as a simple consideration of circles or balls shows – also when one-dimensional spaces are rolled up.
+Remark: Therefore, irrational numbers do not exist and \(\mathbb{N}, \mathbb{Z}, \mathbb{R}\) as well as \(\mathbb{C}\) are \(h\)-homogeneous, which solves the Erdős-Ulam problem.
+Since reconstructing real numbers is unambiguous with necessarily periodic fractional expansion, \(h\)-homogeneity does not restrict significantly.
+A complete homogeneity (i. e. in all directions) of higher-dimensional real spaces is unfortunately impossible, as a simple consideration of circles or balls shows ‒ also when one-dimensional spaces are rolled up.

 Conclusion: A linear order can be defined for every non-empty set.\(\square\)

-Remark: The whole set theory is of course more extensive since only essential (new) ideas have been presented here.
-Only malicious gossip has it that what is not trivially true in Cantor’s set theory is wrong.
+Remark: Only malicious gossip has it that is wrong what is not trivially true in Cantor’s set theory.
 What is certain, however, is that much of the latter cannot be maintained so far, but still contains enough interesting ideas to be pursued.
 A more detailed evaluation is omitted here for reasons of fairness.

 References